E. V. Murphree Award in Industrial & Engineering Chemistry

 Sponsored by ExxonMobil Research & Engineering Co. and ExxonMobil Chemical Co.

-At Ohio State, Fan has risen through the ranks and served as department chair from 1994 to 2003.
-In 2005, he was awarded the Joseph Sullivant Medal, which is given only once every five years and is the highest honor that Ohio State can bestow upon one of its alumni or faculty for eminent achievement.
+He has also acted as a conduit between industry and academia by serving as a consultant for chemical, petrochemical, and pharmaceutical companies throughout Europe, Japan, and the U.S. In collaboration with Tokyo-based Sumitomo Chemical, he was heavily involved in the development of a process for the production of caprolactam, the monomer that polymerizes into nylon 6.
+The process, for which Hülderich was granted the basic patent, unfolds via the Beckmann rearrangement of cyclohexanone oxime catalyzed by an extremely weakly acidic pentasil zeolite.
+The transformation is carried out in a novel fluidized-bed reactor with continuous catalyst regeneration and was commercialized in Japan by Sumitomo.

-He was elected to the National Academy of Engineering in 2001.
-Among his other recognitions, Fan received the Malcolm E. Pruitt Award of the Council for Chemical Research in 2000, the American Society for Engineering Education Chemical Engineering Division Union Carbide Lectureship Award in 1999, and the American Institute of Chemical Engineers Alpha Chi Sigma Award for Chemical Engineering Research in 1996.
+It is perhaps Hülderich's own words that best reveal the reason for his success as an innovator: "You have to observe carefully and be persistent in following ideas even when first experiments fail.
+If you get an unexpected result, follow the new direction rather than throwing your data away."

-Fan has authored or coauthored three books, 20 book chapters, 14 patents, 290 refereed papers, and 250 conference papers.
-The award address will be presented before the Division of Industrial & Engineering Chemistry.—Linda Raber
+The award address will be presented before the Division of Industrial & Engineering Chemistry.

 Join the conversation